KC-7/ai-art-site/README.md

 - **NameCheap Domain Registration** - The total price for the domain, including privacy, was $3.88 for the first year.

-**Note:** free accounts may come with limitations which may need to be monitored, example, cloudinary provides 25 credits per month, after 100s of image generations, I have only used the following: `Credit Usage For Last 30 Days = 1.61 of 25 (6.44% used)`
+**Note:** free accounts may come with limitations which may need to be monitored, example, cloudinary provides 25 credits per month, after 100s of image generations, I have only used the following: `Credit Usage For Last 30 Days = 1.61 of 25 (6.44% used)`.
+I implemented an upload limit of 5mb to prevent users uploading large images via the upload section.

 **Images:**